-Statement from Chief of Defence Force Air Chief Marshal Angus Houston:
+The Chief of Defence Force Air Chief Marshal Angus Houston

 This was Private Worsley's second tour of duty to Afghanistan.
 He also served in East Timor in 2003 with the 1st Battalion Royal Australian Regiment.
 He qualified as a commando in 2004 and was part of the 4th Battalion tour of Afghanistan for which 4RAR was awarded a unit citation for gallantry.